History

 Three stained glass windows behind the altar were installed and dedicated.

-The central light depicts Christ the King; on the left is the Blessed Virgin Mary, and on the right is St. John the Evangelist.
+The central light depicts Christ the King.
+On the left is the Blessed Virgin Mary, and on the right is St. John the Evangelist.

 1959